 I’M A FORMER White House correspondent for the financial newspaper Investor’s Business Daily and the former editor in chief of Texas Business Magazine.
 And today I continue to write about business and politics.

-For instance, these stories:
+For instance, these stories and podcasts:

 If you ask me, Tomi Lahren should have bought a black Cadillac and not a white one.
 But, hey, what do I know about being a conservative commentator with a massive online following?
 For POLITICO Magazine I profiled the right’s rising star.